Please come visit me at The Baby Historian.

 About this Blog:

-The blog is broken down into three areas: evolution, history, and culture, as well as an addition section regarding the forms infant carriers take around the world.
+The blog is broken down into three categories: evolution, history, and culture– and an additional section regarding the forms that infant carriers take around the world.